Understanding Debt Settlement

 Should you use a debt settlement company?

-Be cautious and do your research before engaging with a settlement company.
-And if you're not sure if settlement is right for you, consider speaking with a nonprofit credit counselor to discuss your options.
+Always do your research before engaging with a settlement company.
+And if you're not sure if settlement is right for you, consider working with a nonprofit credit counselor to discuss your options.
 MMI offers a debt management plan that can help you repay your credit card debts in five years, and often with a significant interest rate reduction to help make your repayment more affordable.